"""Prompt helper system prompt builder."""

 existing_prompt_context : str | None

-Existing PROMPT.md content injected by the host when the user chooses to
+Existing PROMPT.md content injected by the host when refining an

 has_draft : bool